The Cursed (2021 film): Production

 The film was shot in the Charente region of western France.
-It was filmed on 35mm with anamorphic lenses.
-In an interview with Variety, director Sean Ellis stated, "We tried to do as much of it in camera as possible, because I always think it looks better.”
+It was filmed on 35 mm film with anamorphic lenses.
+In an interview with Variety, director Sean Ellis stated, "We tried to do as much of it in camera as possible, because I always think it looks better."

-Ellis has said that the film is a spin on the classic werewolf mythos, standing as a metaphor for addiction in modern-day society, and that it "infused a new approach for the mythology of it all because you’re not changing into something, you’re actually becoming a prisoner of it".
+Ellis has said that the film is a spin on the classic werewolf mythos, standing as a metaphor for addiction in modern-day society, and that it "infused a new approach for the mythology of it all because you're not changing into something, you're actually becoming a prisoner of it".

 Release

 The film had its world premiere at the 2021 Sundance Film Festival on January 30, 2021 and was released in the United States on February 18, 2022.
 The film was digitally released on March 15, 2022, followed by a Blu-ray and DVD release on May 10, 2022.

 Reception

 Box office

 In the United States and Canada, the film was released alongside Uncharted and Dog during the Presidents' Day four-day holiday.
 The Cursed earned $1.8 million in its first three days and $2 million in its first four days, finishing ninth at the box office.
 The film dropped out of the box office top ten in its second weekend with $1.1 million.